EXL/2048/doc/NotesMacOS.md

 ...
 ```

-Modern and some older versions of Mac OS are not affected by the issue.
+Modern and some older versions of Mac OS are not affected by this issue.

 #### Fix: